nicholasdille/container-slides/080_ci_cd/scripting/when_to_avoid.md

 Use of dictionaries (`declare -A my_dictionary`)

-Extensive parsing of JSON
+Extensive parsing of structured data (e.g. JSON)

 ---

 <i class="fa fa-solid fa-triangle-exclamation fa-4x"></i> <!-- .element: style="float: right;" -->

-## When to Avoid
+## When to Avoid Shell Code

 ### Performance

 Dependencies on external tools

-Many additional processes
+Excessive forking

 ---

 <i class="fa fa-solid fa-triangle-exclamation fa-4x"></i> <!-- .element: style="float: right;" -->

-## When to Avoid
+## When to Avoid Shell Code

 ### You are truly lost if you...